Ezaki-Labs/AwareNav/README.md

 **AwareNav** is a modular Unreal Engine plugin that enhances AI navigation with **emotion-aware pathfinding** and **permission-based access control**.
 Ideal for games with dynamic AI personalities, stealth, horror, or story-driven behaviour systems.

+> 👉 Looking for a hands-on example?
+Check out the [AwareNav Demo](https://github.com/eduardzakaryan90/AwareNavDemo).
 ---

 ## 🔑 Features